darkerz7/CSGO-Plugins/EntWatch_DZ/README.md

 Eban | Allows you to prevent players from pickuping items Extended logs | Logging all actions.
 Example pickup or use item and etc.
-Forwards | Forwards to communicate with other plugins Glow | Responsible for highlighting special items on the map Hud | Responsible for displaying a list of items in the HUD Menu | Responsible for the Admin Menu of the Entwatch Natives | Natives to communicate with other plugins
+Forwards | Forwards to communicate with other plugins Glow (Deprecated) | Responsible for highlighting special items on the map Highlight | Reworked glow system for weapons with more configurable options Hud | Responsible for displaying a list of items in the HUD Menu | Responsible for the Admin Menu of the Entwatch Natives | Natives to communicate with other plugins